Our Team

 Yvonne has volunteered and led teams with BRAVE Education for over five years, leading our initiatives in northern remote communities, where we deliver together with local youth and adult leaders to provide empowering prevention education.

-Dr. Nketti
+Dr. Nketti Johnston-Taylor

 Christine Château